ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Results

 Moreover it is known to be very difficult to experimentally measure quartet state energies as quartet states are formally dark.
-Also in the case of odd alternant hydrocarbon radicals, the first quartet state is always higher in energy than the lowest excited doublet state so it is not normally observed through intersystem crossing from the doublet state in the same way that a triplet state is observed via intersystem crossing from the singlet state in a closed-shell molecule.\cite{sha21a} As a side note, this is a useful property of such radicals which makes them desirable for making OLEDs, but also means that the quartet state is rarely observed.\cite{lon55a,bay70a,fuk90a} The experimental quartet energies for the odd alternant hydrocarbon radicals tested, other than allyl, may be absent from the literature so it is impossible to comment on the accuracy of ExROPPP for quartet states with any certainty.
+Also in the case of odd alternant hydrocarbon radicals, the first quartet state is usually higher in energy than the lowest excited doublet state so it is not normally observed through intersystem crossing from the doublet state in the same way that a triplet state is observed via intersystem crossing from the singlet state in a closed-shell molecule.\cite{sha21a} As a side note, this is a useful property of such radicals which makes them desirable for making OLEDs, but also means that the quartet state is rarely observed.\cite{lon55a,bay70a,fuk90a} The experimental quartet energies for the odd alternant hydrocarbon radicals tested, to the best of our knowledge, are absent from the literature so it is impossible to comment on the accuracy of ExROPPP for quartet states with any certainty.

 Finally, on analysing the CI expansion of the quartet states calculated by ExROPPP, we notice that the quartet states for the trityl, DPXM, PDXM and TXM radicals have significant contribution from higher excitations ($i>2$, $j^\prime>2^\prime$) and therefore it is expected that their computed energies will be dependent on inclusion of such higher excitations.